huggingface/datasets/ADD_NEW_DATASET.md

    git push -u origin a-descriptive-name-for-my-changes
    ```

-8. Once you are satisfied, go the webpage of your fork on GitHub.
+3. Once you are satisfied, go the webpage of your fork on GitHub.
 Click on "Pull request" to send your to the project maintainers for review.

-## How-To-Add a dataset
-1. Make sure you followed steps 1-4 of the section [*How to contribute to datasets?*](#how-to-contribute-to-datasets).